-Because the Security Fabric has not yet been enabled, the FortiView topology dashboards are not yet available.
+Because a Security Fabric has not yet been created, the Security Fabric topology views have not been included here.

-In this recipe, three additional FortiGates are added to the network as Internal Segmentation Firewalls (ISFWs).
+This recipe shows you how to add three additional FortiGates to the network as Internal Segmentation Firewalls (ISFWs).
 A FortiAnalyzer is also added to the network to collect and view logs.
-Once the devices are installed, a security fabric is set up between them and the root FortiGate which was installed in the network previously.

-In this recipe, a FortiSandbox is added to the Security Fabric, so that any suspicious files discovered by the FortiGates can be be scanned and tested in isolation from the rest of the network.
+This recipe shows you how to add a FortiSandbox to the Security Fabric, so that any suspicious files discovered by the FortiGates can be scanned and tested in isolation from the rest of the network.
 A file is considered to be suspicious if it has some suspicious characteristics, but does not contain any known threats.

-The HA cluster is now shown in FortiView.
+The HA cluster is now shown in the topology views.

-In this recipe, a FortiManager is added to provide central management for the FortiGates in the Security Fabric.
+This recipe shows you how to add a FortiManager to provide central management for the FortiGates in the Security Fabric.

-The FortiManager does not appear in the FortiView dashboards, so they remain unchanged.
+The FortiManager does not appear in the topology views, so they remain unchanged.